SHArtyom/python-project-49/README.md

 ## Installation guide

+To install the package for an end-user:

+`python3 -m pip install --user dist/*.whl`

+If you would like to install it as a developer:

-To install poetry execute
+To install all dependencies execute:
 `make install`
+To build a package execute:
+`make build`

-To setup the package execute
+To install the package execute:
 `make package-install`
 ____